Sonia-corporation/sonia-discord/CONTRIBUTING.md

 __Note for the Discord Sonia secret token:__

-The Discord Sonia secret token is private and there two ways to have access to it:
+The Discord Sonia secret token is private and there are two ways to have access to it:
 - Asks an admin (like [C0ZEN](https://github.com/C0ZEN)).
 - Access to the [Discord bot page](https://discordapp.com/developers/applications/689829775317139460/bot) to reveal the token.

+__Note:__

 If somehow this token is made public, Discord will revoke it.